nadgowdas/protect-the-pipe-demo/policies/README.md

 2. Require a namespace for a pipeline

+3. Add `securityContext` to ClusterTask

 3. Generate a policy to generate the pipeline when a new "run" namespace is created

 ## For Pipeline users